 MG knew the Cyberster would be the first sports car for many customers, so it has engineered the electric roadster such that even novice drivers can have plenty of fun behind the steering wheel.
 The car turns into corners precisely and offers superb acceleration, but it feels effortless.
 The Cyberster is just as pleasurable on the passenger seat, brilliantly soaking road undulations and offering great comfort despite a stiff suspension setup.

 Price & Release Date

-Officially, the MG Cyberster will arrive in the UK and other European markets in Summer 2024.
+Officially, the MG Cyberster will arrive in other European markets in Summer 2024.
 According to a report Autocar published on November 2, 2022, deliveries in the UK will commence in H1 2024.
 Thus, June 2024 could be the month customers start receiving their cars in the brand’s original home market.